 Our Approach

 What would you do for your family, for your child, for your loved one?
-How would you do it?
+And how would you do it?

 Our goal is to always lead with compassion and prioritize the therapeutic relationship.
-Research shows that the therapeutic alliance is the most important predictor of success in therapy.
-We focus initially on the formation of the therapeutic relationship in which it is safe for clients to access their own awareness, powers of self-regulation, growth and self-healing potentials.
-For many clients the psychotherapy relationship might be the first time in their lives when they have been truly listened to deeply by a non-judgmental caring person.
+Research consistently shows that the therapeutic alliance is the most important predictor of success in therapy.
+That’s why we begin by building a relationship where it feels safe for clients to access their own awareness, self-regulation, growth, and healing potential.

 What & who informs our work . . .